Maurix-Phoenix/Team4Project/README.md

   Curses! is a 3D horizontal scrolling hyper casual game in which the player is in charge of a ship in a piratical world.<br />
   He has to travel the seas facing battles against other ships, kill sea monsters and destroy defensive walls in order to reach the ending beach.<br/>
+  Will the player survive or will suffer against the End Wall boss before the final beach?<br />
   The game is structured in different levels, and the game has a ranking system that evaluates the completion of every level.<br/>
   In every level the player can obtain 3 skulls and can unlock a Flag.<br />